0/5

 Once you have a realistic understanding of what it costs to run your specific business, it’s time to find funding.

 To encourage the economy during the pandemic, the government is offering a lot of new funding for businesses.
 That means you can get grants and take advantage of investment money now in a way you couldn’t in the past.
-This is one of the reasons starting a business in a pandemic is a great idea!
+This is one of the reasons why starting a business in a pandemic is a great idea!

 Interest rates are also at an all-time low.
 That means that getting a loan is more affordable than ever.
 Take a look at the benefits of business loans as a possible option to fund your company.
 If that isn’t possible, it’s time to bootstrap.
-Work a side-hustle or keep your day job to provide the income you need to launch your business.
+Work a side hustle or keep your day job to provide the income you need to launch your business.

 The key is to start your business without overextending yourself financially.